Hôtel de Sully - private mansions

 Finally, the famous Hôtel de Carnavalet is one of the must-see private mansions in the district.
 Open to the public, , it houses the museum of the history of Paris and entry is free.

-hotel near Hôtel de Sully and the private mansions of Le Marais is therefore an ideal starting point to explore the magnificent 17th-century Paris.
+A hotel near Hôtel de Sully and the private mansions of Le Marais is therefore an ideal starting point to explore the magnificent 17th-century Paris.